Online Photo of Pittsburgh

 Keds Silver Sequin Slip-on Sneakers; Da'Burgh; Heinz Museum

-Another See and Do Visit to Da’Burgh.
-Location: The Senator H. John Heinz History Center in Pittsburgh, my comfortable feet wearing Ked’s silver sequin slip-on sneakers similar here.
+Location: The Senator H. John Heinz History Center in Pittsburgh.
+I am wearing Ked’s silver sequin slip-on sneakers, similar to those worn here, which are comfortable on my feet.

-The company’s slogan, Heinz introduced its slogan “57 varieties” in 1896.
+Heinz introduced the company’s slogan, “57 varieties,” in 1896.
 It was inspired by an advertisement the owner saw while riding an elevated train in New York City for a shoe store boasting “21 styles.”
 Heinz picked the first number he liked the sound of.

 Downtown Dining in Da'Burgh

-I dined downtown at Vallozzi’s Pittsburgh, a family-owned restaurant with a tradition of serving Italian cuisine for over half a century.
+I dined downtown at Vallozzi’s Pittsburgh, a family-owned restaurant serving Italian cuisine for over half a century.
 In 1955, Helen Vallozzi started making gnocchi in her basement.
 Helen quickly outgrew her home operation and moved to a small restaurant in Latrobe, Pennsylvania.
-Here Vallozzi sold gnocchi and other family favorites as well.
-The rest is history with now two locations.
+Here, Vallozzi sold gnocchi and other family favorites as well.
+The rest is history, with two locations now.

-There are a plethora of tours and museums to enjoy the next time you find yourself in Pittsburgh, PA.
-Any of the above, for sure.
-I know the next time I visit, I would like to pay a visit to the August Wilson Center for African American Culture and one of the Carnegie Museums.
-Plus, the Phipps Conservatory and Pittsburgh Botanic Garden and the Pittsburgh Glass Center, too.
+There are many tours and museums to enjoy the next time you find yourself in Pittsburgh, PA.
+I would recommend any of the above.
+The next time I visit, I would like to see the August Wilson Center for African American Culture and one of the Carnegie Museums.
+Plus, the Phipps Conservatory, Pittsburgh Botanic Garden, and the Pittsburgh Glass Center.
 Am I missing any important sights to see?

 Have you ever been to Pittsburgh?
 What do you think of the city?
 What are your favorite things to do?